4.5 Memory Game

 self installStatusBar

-Indeed, by default a SystemWindow comes with a layout, set as a column.
-The playground is also a column layout, the cards are arranged into in several rows.
+Indeed, by default, a SystemWindow comes with a layout, set as a column.
+The playground is also a column layout; the cards are arranged into several rows.

-Cuis-Smalltalk does not come with any notion of toolbar, but it is fairly easy to create one with a row layout and buttons:
+Cuis-Smalltalk does not come with any notion of a toolbar, but it is fairly easy to create one with a row LayoutMorph and some buttons:

 installToolbar